Attendance Policy and Procedure

 The Academy Council is responsible for approving local adaptations to the CLF template policy and monitoring its implementation and effectiveness.

 The Academy Council is responsible for monitoring attendance figures for the whole academy at least 6 times a year.
-It also holds the Head of School to account for the implementation of the attendance policy.
+It also holds the Principal to account for the implementation of the attendance policy.

-The Head of School is responsible for ensuring this policy is implemented consistently across the academy, and for monitoring academy-level absence data and reporting it to academy council.
+• Ensuring this policy is implemented consistently across the school, and for monitoring school-level absence data and reporting it to academy council.

-The Head of School also supports other staff in monitoring the attendance of individual pupils and meets with families to discuss attendance where appropriate.
+• Supporting other staff in monitoring the attendance of individual pupils and meeting with families to discuss attendance where appropriate.

 Office Staff

-Academy office staff are expected to take calls from parents/carers about absence and record the information on the academy’s management information system.
+School office staff also take calls from parents/carers about absence and record the information on the academy’s management information system.

-Meet with the Academy Attendance Officer/Team to review the attendance of the pupils on the academy’s Vulnerable List/SEND Register and agreeing any action needed.
+The SENDCo is responsible for meeting with the Principal to review the attendance of the pupils on the academy’s SEND Register and agreeing any action needed.

-Class teachers are responsible for recording their pupils’ attendance on a daily basis, using the correct codes, and submitting this information to the academy office.
+Class teachers are responsible for recording their pupils’ attendance on a daily basis, using the academy’s MIS.

-Where there are attendance concerns, either raised by the class teachers themselves or by the Attendance Team, they will ‘check-in’ with the pupil to find out about any reasons for absence as part of their responsibilities under the academy’s Safeguarding Policy.
+Where there are attendance concerns, either raised by the class teachers themselves or by the Principal, ADSL, SENDCo or Operations Manager, they will ‘check-in’ with the pupil to find out about any reasons for absence as part of their responsibilities under the school’s Safeguarding Policy.

-Class teachers may also be asked to meet with parents/carers whose child has a falling level of attendance and is flagged as a concern by the Attendance Team.
+Class teachers may also be asked to meet with parents/carers whose child has a falling level of attendance and is flagged as a concern by the Principal, ADSL, SENDCo or Operations Manager.

 [1] Education law defines parents as: all natural parents, whether they are married or not; any person who has parental responsibility for a child or young person; and any person who has care of a child or young person i.e. lives with and looks after the child.